 ===

-Philosophy: the largely unspoken ideals that tell members of society what’s right and wrong, good and bad, in science, art, morals, politics and economics.
+Philosophy: the largely unspoken ideals that tell members of society what’s right and wrong, good and bad, in science, art, morals, politics, and economics.
 Philosophy is a civilization’s collective consciousness used by members to make rules around questions like: what is scientific truth?
 Who should govern?
-And how should resources be organized?
+How should resources be organized?

-Ruling philosophy: is a civilization’s chosen philosophy.
+Ruling philosophy: a civilization’s chosen philosophy.
 One that all factions agree on.
-Like the “Divine Rights of Kings” derived from Christian theology used in royalist Europe, “Marxist-Leninism” of the Soviet Union, or the combination of “red/blue” philosophies of our philosophy today.
+Examples include the “Divine Rights of Kings,” derived from Christian theology and used in royalist Europe; “Marxist-Leninism” of the Soviet Union; and the combination of “red/blue” philosophies of the U.S. today.

 Rule book: the written and unwritten social, workplace, and legal rules that govern everyday life.
 The rule book is interpreted from the ruling philosophy.